 Another unfortunate side effect of PowerPoint is lousy, truncated speaking.
 People think they have to limit their words to fit the slides.
 And what they.
 End up with.
 Is choppy.
 Confusing.
 Information.
 That doesn’t.
 Flow.
 Or Communicate.
 Much of anything.

-If you write the script first and then use PowerPoint slides as visual aids to drive home the main points, you won’t have that problem.
+If you write the story-based script first and then use PowerPoint slides as visual aids to drive home the main points, you won’t have that problem.
 You’ll be speaking from a coherent, human, story-based script, not reading random bullet points right off the slides.

 The difference is dramatic.